RoamJS/query-builder/README.md

 You could also add a `Default Sort` attribute with a valid value on the page itself to have a specific sorting for just that page.

-## Discourse Graphs

-This extension implements the Discourse Graph protocol, developed by Joel Chan.
-To enable the features associated with this protocol, toggle the `Discourse Graphs Enabled` switch.

-For more about the suite of tools this mode brings, checkout our documentation for how to use this extension at https://oasis-lab.gitbook.io/roamresearch-discourse-graph-extension/.

-Contact Joel Chan (joelchan@umd.edu or [@JoelChan86](https://twitter.com/joelchan86) on Twitter or in the #discourse-graph channel on the [Academia Roamana Discord](https://discord.gg/FHrtGe25AJt)) for more details!